Ruling out light axions: the writing is on the wall: Introduction

 This breaks the symmetry to $Z(\NDW)$, where $\NDW$ is the number of quarks charged under $\Upq$ \cite{Sikivie:1982qv,Vilenkin:1982ks}.
-The vacuum manifold of $Z(\NDW)$ is disconnected which implies the existence of paths in physical space which map onto paths interpolating between two vacuum states in field space.
+The vacuum manifold of $Z(\NDW)$ is however disconnected which implies the existence of paths in physical space which map onto paths interpolating between two vacuum states in field space.
 Such paths necessarily leave the vacuum manifold and the resulting structure is a domain wall (DW).

 Topologically each string must be connected by $\NDW$ domain walls once the axion gets a mass.
 It has been argued that due to the surface energy of domain walls, a network of strings and domain walls with $\NDW=1$ would be unstable and collapse \cite{Chang:1998tb}.
 Hadronic axion models like KSVZ \cite{Kim:1979if,Shifman:1979if} have $\NDW=1$, however, most models have $\NDW>1$, e.g. the DFSZ axion \cite{Zhitnitsky:1980tq,Dine:1981rt} has $\NDW=6$.
-Networks with $\NDW>1$ are stable and can lead to cosmological catastrophe if they come to dominate the energy density of the universe after they form \cite{Sikivie:1982qv}, which is inevitable because of the slower scaling of their energy density than that of radiation or matter.
+Wall networks with $\NDW>1$ are stable and can lead to cosmological catastrophe if they come to dominate the energy density of the universe after they form \cite{Sikivie:1982qv}, which is inevitable because of the slower scaling of their energy density than that of radiation or matter.
 This happens at a time \cite{diCortona:2015ldu}:

-where the wall tension is $\sdw \simeq 9 m_\text{a} \fpq^2=\SI{5.1e10}{GeV^3} (\fpq/\SI{e12}{GeV})$.
+where the wall tension is $\sdw \simeq 9 m_a \fpq^2 \simeq \SI{5.1e10}{GeV^3} (\fpq/\SI{e12}{GeV})$.
 This marks the latest time by which the walls must have decayed, else the universe becomes dominated by them and enters a stage of accelerated (power-law) expansion with no end \cite{Zeldovich:1974uw}.
+In fact a much stronger bound is obtained by considering the effects of the wall decay products.